Arrow algebras: Arrow algebras

+This is not possible in $K_1$, due to the undecidability of the Halting Problem.
+Indeed, let $x$ be a code for the partial recursive function that on $n$ outputs the number of steps needed for $n \cdot n$ to terminate, and which will be undefined if $n \cdot n$ does not terminate.
+Then we use $t'xn$ to decide the Halting Problem, as follows: we run $n \cdot n$ up to $t'xn$ steps and say that $n \cdot n$ will never terminate if $n \cdot n$ has not yet terminated at that point. \end{proof}

-It has to be admitted that the situation is not entirely clear-cut.
-The reason is that both in the case of pcas and in the case of subalgebras we do not have counterexamples showing that ${\bf a'} \in S$ fails in general; we are only saying that we are unable to prove that it is true. \end{rema}
+The second reason is that in the proof of the preceding proposition, \refprop{subarrowalgebras}, we are unable to show that ${\bf a}'_j \in S_j$ if ${\bf a}' \in S$.
+For this, we do not have a counterexample; we are only saying that we have been unable to prove that it is true. \end{rema}